frodare/beer-markup/README.md

 A beer recipe syntax that is easy to write and read by humans yet has enough structure to be read by brewing software.

+###Some Rules
+- case insensitive
+- order should be inforced as much a possible
+- easy to remember

 This repository outlines the syntax along with a JavaScript implementation of a BML editor.

 ###Concept Format